dom607/Matting_with_painting/README.md

 # Simple matting tool
 Simple gui matting tool with PyImgui and FBA matting.
+It was developed on Windows and has not been tested on other platforms.
 - pyimgui : https://github.com/swistakm/pyimgui
 - FBA matting : https://github.com/MarcoForte/FBA_Matting